munnasazzad/-digital-literacy-project/Task-5-cybercrime/prevention-checklist.md

-Stay Safe Online: A Checklist for College Students
+# Stay Safe Online: A Checklist for College Students
-As a college student in India, you are navigating a highly digital campus environment—from UPI payments at the canteen to using public Wi-Fi for research.
+As a college student in India, navigating a highly digital campus environment—from UPI payments at the canteen to using public Wi-Fi for research.
 Staying secure requires more than just a strong password; it requires digital situational awareness.

-The Checklist
+# The Checklist
 [ ] Enable Two-Factor Authentication (2FA): Go beyond passwords.
 Enable 2FA on your university email (G-Suite/Outlook), LinkedIn, and Instagram.
 Use an authenticator app rather than SMS whenever possible.

 [ ] Secure Your UPI PIN: Never enter your UPI PIN to receive money.
 Remember: a QR code or PIN is only required to send money or check your balance.
 If someone asks you to "scan and enter PIN" to get a refund or payment, it is a scam.